China's Real Estate Bubble

 disastrous, with ever more long-term loans being made (to insiders) using money

-in 1984, these realities could no longer be ignored.
+act in 1984, these realities could no longer be ignored.
 On 14 March Edwin].
-Gray,

-particularly those who had received generous campaign contributions from
+legislators hesitated, particularly those who had received generous campaign

 In 1991, after two